 We love where we work!

-From the river to the mountains to the town of Golden itself, the environment we immerse ourselves in daily creates quite an enjoyable atmosphere.
-It is a reason the majority of our staff return year-after-year.
+From the river to the mountains to the town of Golden itself, the environment we immerse ourselves in daily creates an enjoyable atmosphere.
+It's a reason the majority of our staff return year-after-year.

 But just like the river itself, there are always challenges to overcome.

-And that is the beauty of rivers – they are constantly flowing, and always changing.
-It is one of the many reasons it has taught us so much throughout the years.
+And that's the beauty of rivers – they are constantly flowing, and always changing.
+It's one of the many reasons the Kicking Horse River has taught us so much over the years.

-Here are some of the lessons our staff have picked up while spending most of their summer hanging out in an old barn that just so happens to be our rafting warehouse.
+Here are 5 of the lessons our staff have picked up working at Glacier Raft Company, while spending most of their summer hanging out on the water, and around our rafting base.

 “You can overcome anything,” she explains, adding that although you can plan for a day, it typically never works out the way you imagine.
 In addition to all the regular tasks that need to completed, new issues and problems tend to pop out of nowhere.